Canoe and kayak trail

-- the paddling experience and fitness level of your group (groups of 3 or 4 are recommended for longer paddle trips)
+- Consider the paddling experience and fitness level of your group (groups of 3 or 4 are recommended for longer paddle trips).

-- check the weather reports, tide and wind conditions before leaving.
-Water levels and currents can affect the trip difficulty, it is best to paddle with the tide
+- Check the weather reports, tide and wind conditions before leaving.
+Water levels and currents can affect the trip difficulty and watercraft entry and exit.
+It is best to paddle with the tide.

-- the condition of your equipment.
-You should wear properly fitted Personal Flotation Devices (PFDs)
+- Check the condition of your equipment.
+You should wear properly fitted Personal Flotation Devices (PFDs).

-- other water users, look out for boats, jetskis and anglers and paddle close to the shore
+- Consider other water users - look out for boats, jetskis and anglers and paddle close to the shore.

 - mobile phone with emergency contacts